SimonLi12342/friendly-invention/proposal.md

 4. User Interface: Describe a user interface for your program.
 Use text menus or a simple graphic user interface.
-The interface should allow users to search for a patient and then add their heart rate at that moment in time into the computer.
-When a patient is searched for the patient's heart rate history should appear in a list on the screen.
-The list should alert the user if the heart rate entered for that day is alarming and the hearrates of the previous days.

 5. Types List: Break your solution idea down into units that you think can be implemented with a single class.